furiosa-ai/furiosa-sdk/docs/en/source/npu/intro.rst

 **********************************

 FuriosaAI NPU is a chip with an architecture optimized for deep learning inference.
-It demonstrates high deep learning inference performance while remaining cost-efficient.
+It demonstrates high performance for deep learning inference while maintaining cost-efficiency.
 FuriosaAI NPU is optimized for inferences with low batch sizes; for inference requests with low batch sizes, all of the chip's resources are maximally utilized to achieve low latency.